FireSquid6/inkdocs/notes/working.md

   - Layouts
   - Craftsmen and Artifacts
 - Deployment
+- Recipes
+  - Using tailwind
+  - Using a custom parser
 - Contributing

 Of course, the documentation site for inkdocs should be made with inkdocs.